This post in my series on writing well covers how to use nouns and pronouns.

 A noun, or pronoun, can fill any of eight functions in a sentence:

 Predicate noun: following the verb to be, identifies the subject or something about the subject.
-Barack Obama is a socialist.
+Government is the problem.

 Direct object: receives or shows the result of the action.
-Barack Obama won the election.
+Government worsens problems.

-Indirect object: tells to/for whom/what the action of the verb is done and receives the direct object.
-Liberal Republicans gave Barack Obama his election victory.
+Indirect object: tells to/for whom/what the action of the verb is done.
+Government causes people problems.

 Appositive: identifies a preceding noun or pronoun or something about it.
-John McCain, a philosophical vacuum, was a terrible candidate.
+Government, a necessary evil, causes problems.

 Object of a preposition: completes a prepositional phrase.
-The election was lost by John McCain.
+People are harmed by government.

 Noun of possession: identifies who/what has something.
-Bail-outs threaten America’s moral well-being.
+Government threatens people’s well-being.

 In most sentences, verbs are the most important words, because they convey the action.
 But nouns are second in importance, because they tell who or what is involved in the action, and so they give the action its meaning.